Engineering (Manufacturing) Level 5 HND (Part-time)

-Due to the ongoing Coronavirus pandemic, this course operates using a blended learning approach, where part, or all of some units may be delivered online, via Microsoft Teams.
+This course operates using a blended learning approach where part of some units may be delivered online via Microsoft Teams.
 To participate in this programme, you will need a suitable computer and/or device with sufficient internet access.
 Specific requirements and information on the support available to borrow or purchase equipment can be discussed at interview.

 You must have completed an HNC in an engineering discipline.
 Depending on existing qualifications, you may be required to complete additional top-up units to ensure they meet Pearson BTEC requirements.

 You should be familiar with basic computer functions and applications including Microsoft Windows and Office.
 Parts of your programme will be delivered using Microsoft Teams.
 Training for this application will be provided.